MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/help-desk-install.md

 ![Opening screen of the Help Desk Tickets app](./media/help-desk-install/login-screen.png)

 > [!TIP]
-> Watch this [video](https://youtu.be/sl5fXwwnvzI) to see how to use the Help Desk Tickets sample app.
+> Watch end-to-end demonstration of how to use the Help Desk sample app, watch this [video](https://youtu.be/sl5fXwwnvzI).

 ## Prerequisites